khoih-prog/EthernetWebServer_STM32/README.md

   - ***Nucleo-144 (F429ZI, F767ZI)***
   - ***Discovery (STM32F746G-DISCOVERY)***
 2. ***STM32 boards (with 64+K Flash) running EMC28J60 shields***
+3. See [EthernetWebServer Library Issue 1](https://github.com/khoih-prog/EthernetWebServer/issues/1) for reason to create this separate library from [EthernetWebServer library](https://github.com/khoih-prog/EthernetWebServer)

 This is simple yet complete WebServer library for `STM32` boards running built-in Ethernet (Nucleo-144, Discovery) or EMC28J60 Ethernet shields.
 The functions are similar and compatible to ESP8266/ESP32 WebServer libraries to make life much easier to port sketches from ESP8266/ESP32.